gaultier/blog/kahns_algorithm.md

 A big benefit is that we hit three birds with one stone:

 - We detect cycles
-- We have the nodes in an convenient order to insert them in the database
+- We have the nodes in a convenient order to insert them in the database
 - Since the algorithm for the topological sort takes as input an adjacency matrix (more on this later), we can easily detect the invalid case of a node having more than one outgoing edge (i.e. more than one manager, i.e. multiple roots).

 From now one, I will use the graph of employees (where `Zoe` has two managers) as example since that's a possible input to our API and we need to detect this case.